 Why Workhorse's Stock Is Trading Higher Today

-Workhorse Group (NASDAQ: WKHS) shares were trading higher Wednesday on continued strength after the company announced that it successfully passed the federal motor vehicle safety standard tests for all of its electric delivery vans.
+Workhorse Group (NASDAQ: WKHS) shares were trading higher on Monday after Lordstown Motors in which holds a stake — unveiled its electric pickup prototype.

 Related Links: